brikrey67/ruby-oop/readme.md

 ### Class Attributes and Methods Together (10 minutes / 2:15)

 A method name beginning with the class name is a **class method**.
 It is attached to the class itself, rather than to instances.
 There are also methods you call on `User` itself.
-So far we've only seen `.new`.It would make more sense if, in order to retrieve the total number of users, we ran `User.count` instead of `harry.count`...
+So far we've only seen `.new`.
+It would make more sense if, in order to retrieve the total number of users, we ran `User.count` instead of `harry.count`...

 ```ruby
 class User